top of page

 Patients frequently recognize an improvement in symptoms after a single treatment.
 A permanent change in Meibomian gland function requires four monthly treatments the first year and a maintenance treatment once a year thereafter.

-Skin and Ocular Rosacea
+Ocular Rosacea

+Eyelid inflammation (blepharitis) is a major cause of meibomian gland dysfunction (MGD) and evaporative dry eye disease.
 There is a clear association between eyelid inflammation and skin inflammation around the periorbital region.
 In particular, skin rosacea leads to eyelid inflammation in 80% of the cases (subjects with skin rosacea are 3-4 times more likely to suffer from eyelid inflammation and MGD).

-Skin rosacea usually precedes ocular rosacea.
 Due to the close proximity of regions affected by rosacea (the cheeks, nose and central part of the face) and the periorbital region, these pro-inflammatory agents reach the eyelids via the orbital vasculature.
-The exposure of the eyelids to these inflammatory agents can trigger blepharitis and subsequently, meibomian gland dysfunction and ocular rosacea.
+The exposure of the eyelids to these inflammatory agents can trigger blepharitis and subsequently, meibomian gland dysfunction and ocular rosacea. â€‹ This later condition is characterized by watery of bloodshot appearance, telangiectasia of the conjunctiva and lid margin or lid and periocular erythema.

 The notable relationship between eyelid inflammation and skin inflammation around the periorbital region has prompted investigators to find ways to reduce eyelid inflammation and associated ocular complications by treating the skin around and close to the periorbital region.
 One of the most effective tools to do so is by applying intense pulsed light (IPL) on the skin below the lower eyelids: IPL destroys abnormal blood vessels and, thus, removes a major source of inflammation to the eyelids.